VargaJoe/timeline-theories/docs/implementation-tasks.md

-# Implementation Tasks
-### Story 06 - Organize Timeline Entries (Priority: High) ⏳ IN PROGRESS (2025-07-12)
-- [x] Add reorder mode toggle and drag-and-drop support to TimelineViewPage.tsx using react-beautiful-dnd
-- [x] Implement reorder mode UI and save logic (Save Order button, drag-and-drop rows)
-- [x] Add TimelineEntryService.updateEntryPositions for bulk position update
-- [x] Resolve all type and lint errors for new feature
-- [x] Track feature on branch: feature/timeline-entries-reorder

-This document tracks the progress of implementing the TimelineVerse application features.
-Tasks are organized by story and marked with checkboxes for completion tracking.
+Timeline Theories is an application for creating, organizing, and sharing timeline lists for stories or universes of different media in chronological order.

 ## Completed Stories

-### Story 01 - Create New Timeline (Priority: High) ✅ COMPLETED
+### Story 01 - Create New Timeline
-**Dependencies**: Story 08 (User authentication)
 - [x] Design timeline database schema
 - [x] Create timeline data model
 - [x] Design timeline creation form UI